FinCriticalED: A Visual Benchmark for Financial Fact-Level OCR: Dataset Construction Details

-All source documents are converted into canonical HTML using a rule-based extraction pipeline.
+\paragraph{Preprocessing and Rendering} All source documents are converted into canonical HTML using a rule-based extraction pipeline.
 Each HTML file is then paired with its corresponding page-level image deriving from intermediate PDFs, rendered at 300~dpi using Chromium headless mode to preserve layout fidelity.
 During rendering, embedded objects such as charts, tables, and formulas are retained as rasterized elements.
-For each document, metadata (document type, source URL, filing year) is recorded and stored in structured JSON format.

-To ensure compatibility with OCR models, we further process each document into a page-level dataset, normalizing text alignment, table borders, and visual regions.
-Empty or blank pages are automatically filtered out.
+For each document, metadata (document type, filing year) is recorded and stored in structured JSON format.
+To ensure compatibility with OCR models, we further normalize text alignment, table borders, and visual regions.